-Poor succession planning can have detrimental effects for an organisation such as reputational damage, profit loss and structural inefficiencies.
-A well known example is Blackberry – the former CEO of Blackberry, Thorsten Heins’ poor succession plan resulted in the termination of 4,500 employees and a net loss of nearly $1 billion.
-Thus it is incorrect that even multinational organisations are immune to poor succession planning.
+Poor succession planning can have detrimental effects for an organisation, such as reputational damage, profit loss and structural inefficiencies.
+A well-known example is Blackberry – the poor succession plan of the former CEO of Blackberry, Thorsten Heins, resulted in the termination of 4,500 employees and a net loss of nearly $1 billion.
+Even multinational organisations are not immune to poor succession planning.

 Below are 5 common succession planning mistakes and ways in which to avoid them.